cloudlinux/cloudlinux-doc-test/docs/cloudlinux-os-plus/README.md

 #### Users

 This page contains all users for the all server of the client and their LVE statistics for the last minute.
 You can select the number of users on this page and search by user’s data.
-The values in the columns are the load-to-limit ratio.

 The description of this page is the same as [*The most loaded server users for the last minute*](/cloudlinux-os-plus/#the-most-loaded-server-users-for-the-last-minute) of the top 5 loaded users.